Significant-Gravitas/AutoGPT/docs/content/AutoGPT/setup/index.md

 With llamafile you can run models locally, which means no need to set up billing, and guaranteed data privacy.

+For more information and in-depth documentation, check out the [llamafile documentation].

 !!! warning
     At the moment, llamafile only serves one model at a time.
 This means you can not set `SMART_LLM` and `FAST_LLM` to two different llamafile models.